What is Bail and How Do I Pay It?

 “Bail” is a cash payment that is deposited (“posted”) to the Court and is held there until your case is concluded.
 The money is deposited in return for you release from custody, either by the police or the jail.
 At the end of the case, whoever posted the bail money gets it back.
 If bail is ordered in your case, you will not be released from custody until it is posted.
 You will be held at the county jail until the end of your case, or until the bail is posted.

-However, your release on bail is conditioned on several promises.
-You promise that you will return to court for each and every court date.
-You promise that you will not commit any new offenses while you are out on bail.
+Your release on bail is conditioned on several promises.
+You promise that you will return to court for each and every court date, and you promise that you will not commit any new offenses while you are out on bail.
 A judge may impose other conditions upon your release on bail, as well, including:

 - House arrest at home with a GPS monitor on your ankle, and perhaps a breathalyzer installing in your home to prevent you from drinking alcohol;